-Keep in mind that the day your child becomes a legal adult, members of the healthcare team will start asking your child to make medical decisions and sign consent forms.
-Your young adult will need to give providers permission in order for healthcare professionals to communicate with you about your child's medical information.
+Keep in mind that the day your child becomes a legal adult, members of the healthcare team will start asking him or her to make medical decisions and sign consent forms.
+Your young adult will need to give providers permission in order for healthcare professionals to communicate with you about his or her medical information.

-Your young adult will have to decide who will be the primary decision maker for their continued medical care.
+Your young adult will need to determine who will be the primary decision maker for his or her continued medical care.
 Some young adults may feel more comfortable leaving their parents in charge of their care.
 Other young adults may wish to take a more active role.
-You may need to step back and allow them to make decisions.
+You may need to step back and allow him or her to make decisions.
 Either way, be respectful of your young adult's wishes.
 Remind your young adult to tell members of the healthcare team who will be the main contact person.

-If your young adult moves away for college or work, they will need to find new healthcare providers to continue followup care.
-Your young adult can ask members of the healthcare team for a referral to a survivorship program in their new city.
+If your young adult moves away for college or work, he or she will need to find new healthcare providers to continue follow-up care.
+Your young adult can ask members of the healthcare team for a referral to a survivorship program in his or her new city.
 If there is not a survivorship program nearby, help your young adult to find a good primary care provider who can provide the necessary follow-up care.
-Your young adult can also ask the insurance provider for a list of in-network providers.
+Your young adult can also ask the insurance provider for a list of innetwork providers.
 Any new providers will need to know your young adult's detailed medical history and survivorship care plan.
 You and your young adult should work with members of the healthcare team that treated the cancer to coordinate care and transfer medical records to new providers.

 For childhood cancer survivors, maintaining health insurance is very important.
 Young adults can remain on a parent's health insurance plan until they turn 26 years old.
-Then, they will need to find their own health insurance plan.
+After that, they will need to find their own health insurance plan.
 Young adults also need to learn how to create and follow a budget and to manage their finances.